-A number of factors contribute to the health and wellbeing of individuals and communities:
+Seven factors contribute to the health and wellbeing of individuals and communities (Stallman, 2017).
+These are:

-- Healthy Environment.
+- Healthy Environments.
 From the moment of conception, physical, social, cultural, and economic environments affect health and wellbeing.

-- Parenting that is responsive to the developmental needs of children.
-This helps children develop a positive self-concept, language and social skills, self-regulation and management skills, independence, problem-solving and help-seeking skills.
+- Responsive parenting.
+Parenting that is responsive to the developmental needs of a child helps him/her develop a positive self-concept, language and social skills, self-regulation and management skills, independence, problem-solving and help-seeking skills.

 - Belonging.
-The skills learnt through responsive parenting enable the development and maintenance of healthy relationships with others that provides a sense of belonging and support.
+The skills learnt through responsive parenting enable the development and maintenance of healthy relationships with others that provides the person with a sense of belonging and support.

 - Healthy Behaviours.
-Sleep, nutrition, physical activity, mastery activities, and pleasurable activities are essential for health, wellbeing and learning.
+Sleep, nutrition, physical activity, and mastery and pleasurable activities are essential for health, wellbeing, and learning.

 - Coping.
 Life is bumpy.
 Having healthy coping strategies to use when stressed or distressed is essential for health and wellbeing.
-These can include self-soothing, distraction and relaxing activities, social support and professional support.
+These can include self-soothing, distraction, relaxing activities, social support, and professional support.

-- Resilience is the process of bouncing back after we coped with a challenging situation.
+- Resilience.
+Resilience is the process of bouncing back after having coped with a challenging situation.

-- Treatment of illnesses.
-Timely access to evidence-based treatments for physical and psychological illnesses helps minimise the impact of illness.
+- Treatment of illness.
+Timely access to evidence-based treatments for physical illnesses and psychological disorders helps minimise the impact of illness.